matplotlib/matplotlib/doc/api/api_changes.rst

 Changes beyond 0.98.x
 =====================

+* changed use_mrecords default to False in mlab.csv2rec since this is partially broken

-* Axes instanaces no longer have a "frame" attribute.
+* Axes instances no longer have a "frame" attribute.
 Instead, use the new "spines" attribute.
 Spines is a dictionary where the keys are the names of the spines (e.g. 'left','right' and so on) and the values are the artists that draw the spines.
 For normal